PetreVane/tf-autoscaling-infrastructure/README.md

 - **Simple Notification Service (SNS)**:
     - Sends notifications about Lambda function execution failures.

+- **GitHub Module**:
+    - Sets up IAM roles and policies for GitHub Actions.
+    - Creates an OIDC provider for secure authentication between GitHub and AWS.
+    - Configures SSM parameters to store important information like role ARNs and S3 bucket names.
+    - Enables GitHub Actions to securely deploy to AWS without storing long-lived credentials.

 ## Continuous Deployment Pipeline

 The project now includes a continuous deployment pipeline:

 1. Application code is stored in a separate GitHub repository.
 2. When changes are pushed, a GitHub Actions workflow is triggered.
+3. The workflow uses the IAM role created by the GitHub module to authenticate with AWS.
-3. The workflow builds the application artifact and copies it to the S3 bucket.
+4. The workflow builds the application artifact and copies it to a S3 bucket.
-4. S3 upload triggers the Lambda function.
+5. S3 upload triggers a Lambda function.
-5. Lambda function uses SSM to update all running EC2 instances with the new application version.
+6. Lambda function uses SSM to update all running EC2 instances with the new application version.

 ## Repository Structure

-- `/modules`: Contains Terraform modules for each component (S3, IAM, VPC, Security Groups, Launch Template, Auto Scaling Group, ALB, Lambda, SSM, SNS).
+- `/modules`: Contains Terraform modules for each component (S3, IAM, VPC, Security Groups, Launch Template, Auto Scaling Group, ALB, Lambda, SSM, SNS, GitHub).
 - `/main.tf`: The root Terraform configuration file that calls modules and integrates components.
 - `/variables.tf`: Defines variables used in main Terraform configurations.
 - `/outputs.tf`: Manages output configurations that are important post-deployment.